Apocahub/4806Project/README.md

 Profs need to be able to archive projects <br/>
 Prof and students will need to add availabilty for oral presentations. <br/>
 Admin will need to allocate rooms for project presentations based on prof/student availability (automatic OR manual). <br/>
+Add unit tests and integration tests <br/>
+Make sure UML and ORM is up to date <br/>

+Done
 Allow admin to notify students without a project and set global project deadline. <br/>
 Change program restrictions to be Engineering Programs allowed/disallowed and filter projects accordingly for students. <br/>
-Add unit tests and integration tests <br/>
-Make sure UML and ORM is up to date <br/>